Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Introduction

-We include an appendix, in which we give yet another proof of a result of Donnelly and Fefferman~\cite{Donnelly-Fefferman-83} on $L^2$ harmonic (scalar-valued) differential forms using the \emph{a priori} decay technique.
+We include an appendix, in which we give yet another proof of a result of Donnelly and Fefferman~\cite{Donnelly-Fefferman-83} on $L^2$ harmonic scalar-valued differential forms using the improved decay technique.
 In fact, via this technique, the vanishing part of the Donnelly--Fefferman theorem boils down to the vanishing of some weighted $L^2$ cohomologies, which we can prove by the standard Bochner--Kodaira--Nakano formula.

 Most of this work was carried out during the author's stay at \'Ecole normale sup\'erieure at Paris in 2014--15.
 I wish to thank Olivier Biquard for hosting the visit and for giving a lot of insightful advice, which substantially improved my comprehension of geometric analysis of ACH metrics.
 I would also like to express my gratitude to the staff of ENS and Tokyo Institute of Technology, especially to Lara Morise and Akiko Takagi, for various practical help during the stay.
 I was benefited from discussions with Masanori Adachi and Tomoyuki Hisamoto in an early stage of the project.
 Gilles Carron suggested the idea of using the approach employed for the $\conj{\partial}$-Neumann problem; on this point Takeo Ohsawa helped me with clarifying my understanding of the relevant exact sequence.
+Ohsawa also remarked that the vanishing of $H^{0,1}_c(\Omega,E)$ (see Section \ref{subsec:reduction-to-L2-cohomology}) immediately follows from the Oka--Cartan theorem.
 Shin-ichi Matsumura pointed out a redundant argument that had existed in an earlier version of the manuscript.